Pacific Northwest 2100 Project

 Just as there are difficulties in clearly defining policy questions for salmon recovery, there are difficulties in determining what science can provide to help resolve such policy questions.
 The interplay between personal and societal values and science and scientists is important, but often poorly understood or appreciated.
 Much of the public has become confused over the difference between “value-based” information and “science-based” information.

 Time frames are also crucial characteristics for assessing recovery trajectories.
 In addition to great year-to-year variability, ocean condition tends to shift in a cyclic manner over decadal time scales.
-Assessing the effects on salmon runs of changes in freshwater environment usually take a dozen salmon generations to evaluate with confidence.
-The precise effects on salmon runs of the construction of dams in the 1950s and 1960s, for example, is just now being quantified with a solid degree of confidence.
+Assessing the effects on salmon runs of changes in the freshwater environment usually takes a dozen salmon generations to evaluate with confidence.
+The precise effects on salmon runs of the construction of dams in the 1950s and 1960s, for example, are just now being quantified with a solid degree of confidence.

 A specific product of this research is a forecast of the status of wild salmon stocks in California, Oregon, Washington, Idaho, and southern British Columbia through 2100, given the regulatory and management decisions that are, or likely will be, available to policy makers.
 The outputs from this research will provide the public and decision-makers with an assessment of what expectations are realistic for salmon recovery in the region.